Chronic Myeloid Leukemia Treatment (PDQ®)–Health Professional Version

 Treatment Options for Accelerated-Phase CML

-Treatment options for accelerated-phase chronic myeloid leukemia (CML) include the following:
+Treatment options for accelerated-phase chronic myeloid leukemia (CML) include:

 Targeted therapy with TKIs